 Under the medical benefits of this plan your network of providers consists of PPO and Participating providers.
 All other providers are Out-of-Network Providers.
+Which provider type you choose will affect what you pay.

-It relies on a preferred provider organization (PPO) network, which consists of providers that participate directly with the Wellmark Blue PPO network and providers that participate with other Blue Cross and/or Blue Shield preferred provider organizations (PPOs).
+Your medical benefits rely on a preferred provider organization (PPO) network, which consists of providers that participate directly with the Wellmark Blue PPO network and providers that participate with other Blue Cross and/or Blue Shield preferred provider organizations (PPOs).
 These PPO Providers offer services to members of contracting medical benefits plans at a reduced cost, which usually results in the least expense for you.